chainguard-dev/edu/content/chainguard/chainguard-enforce/troubleshooting-tips.md

 ### Verify cluster is installed

-The `remoteId` in `chainctl cluster install` is the UUID of the Gulfstream namespace; this will help identify if a cluster is installed or not.
-You can learn more about installation in our [Installing the Chainguard Enforce Agent](/chainguard/chainguard-enforce/installation/alternative-installation-methods/) tutoria.
+The `remoteId` in `chainctl cluster install` is the UUID of the Gulfstream namespace; this will help identify whether a cluster is installed or not.
+You can learn more about installation in our [Installing the Chainguard Enforce Agent](/chainguard/chainguard-enforce/installation/alternative-installation-methods/) tutorial.

 You can get the ID for Gulfstream with `kubectl`, as in the next command.